tgdwyer/tgdwyer.github.io/_chapters/purescript.md

 main = log ( show ( map fibs ( 1..10 )))
 ```

 The `$` is not special syntax (i.e. it is not a keyword in the language definition).
-Rather, it an operator defined in the PureScript Prelude like so:
+Rather, it is an operator defined in the PureScript Prelude like so:

 ```haskell
 infixr 0 apply as $